Mjuliet/MarketPeak_Ecommerce/README.md

 ```
 git checkout development
 ```
- Switches the current branch to the newly created "development" branch.
+ This will switch the current branch to the newly created "development" branch.

 ![git checkout](./img/31.%20git%20checkout.png)